Football clubs

 1902 - 1910

-The third team in the borough to be formed for local postal workers, the team played mostly friendly fixtures but did spend the 1906-07 season competing for the Brassey Cup.
+The third team in the borough formed for local postal workers, Hastings & St Leonards Postal played mostly friendly fixtures but did compete for the Brassey Cup during the 1906–1907 season.

 1980s? - 2000s

-Hastings Postal competed in the Hastings & East Sussex Sunday League until the 2000s.
+Hastings Postal later featured in the Hastings & East Sussex Sunday League until the 2000s.

 See also: Post Office.